 - 7.1.
-Courses will be selected from the 2024 MYC Course Card or from marks on the Course Card at the Race Officer's discretion. - 7.2.
+Courses will be selected from marks on the Course Card at the Race Officer's discretion. - 7.2.
 The chosen Course for the Class will be communicated immediately following the start of the Preparatory period solely by radio on Channel 6. - 7.3.
 The Course Card lists the approximate positions of the marks of the courses.
 Further information regarding their location may be obtained by radio from the Race Officer.